 The technology has actually played a part in this.
 I’m not denigrating the band at all; they were all clearly fine musicians and a look at their website proves their pedigree, but the improved tools at their disposal enabled them to deliver performances that matched the original artists recording for quality.
 Back in the 1970’s it was often pot luck as to whether a live gig would live up to expectations, and if it did not sound quality was often to blame.
 Sound engineers, sat in at their desks in mid audience, were easy scapegoats.

-Eventually the band played their last number and cleared the stage; all gone in 30 minutes in time for Jane and her choir.
+Eventually the band played their last number and cleared the stage; all gone in 30 minutes in time for J and her choir.
 Plugging a laptop into the PA enabled them to perform to a professional accompaniment that most small vocal groups could never have hoped for in the past, but their arrangements and harmonies were the main element in their offering.
 Human ability trumping the technology.
 Six female voices were able to match the impact of their predecessors (though I could be biased!)

 They were even better when singing a capella.